Converting a Foreign Driver’s Licence in the UK

 Understanding UK driving licence codes

-Each code has a specific meaning, which can be restrictions related to health reasons or vehicle modifications.
+Each code has a specific meaning, which can relate to health restrictions or vehicle modifications.
 The DVLA website provides a comprehensive list of these codes and their meanings, but here are the common ones you should know:

 • Code 01: The licence holder must wear glasses or contact lenses each time they drive.